Complaints can be an opportunity to learn and improve your service.

-In its Standards for the dental team (2013), the GDC advises to 'promote a culture of openness in the workplace so that staff feel able to raise concerns' if they believe patients are at risk.
-It also says that you should 'respect a patient's right to complain' and deal with complaints properly and professionally.
+In its Standards for the dental team (2013), the GDC advises to "promote a culture of openness in the workplace so that staff feel able to raise concerns" if they believe patients are at risk.
+It also says that you should "respect a patient's right to complain" and deal with complaints properly and professionally.

-- Encourage patients to give feedback on the quality of service they receive.
+Satisfaction surveys encourage patients to give feedback on the quality of service they receive.

-Regular patient satisfaction surveys are a source of useful information about areas for improvement, such as appointment times, as well as more serious concerns.
+- Regular patient satisfaction surveys are a source of useful information about areas for improvement, such as appointment times, as well as more serious concerns.

 - Ask a representative sample of patients to complete the survey anonymously following their appointments, and analyse the results.

-Patient satisfaction surveys can also be a good topic for clinical audit.
+- Patient satisfaction surveys can also be a good topic for clinical audit.

 Make details of your complaints procedure available on your practice website and in the practice where patients can see it.

-Issues raised in complaints should inform the practice's quality assurance system.
+- Issues raised in complaints should inform the practice's quality assurance system.
 Review complaints constructively, so lessons can be learned from them.
 Communicate any improvements to patients.

 Encourage staff members to raise concerns about risks to patient safety posed by colleagues, equipment or practice policies.

-The GDC advises that practices should have a written policy in place that is readily available to staff.
+- The GDC advises that practices should have a written policy in place that is readily available to staff.

 - You can also invite staff to raise quality assurance and risk management issues during their appraisal, or at practice meetings.